Linear Credit Risk Models: Case studies

 Note that the dimension of the polynomial basis $\binom{1+m+n}{n}$ becomes a programming and computational challenge when both the expansion order $n$ and the number of factors $1+m$ are large.
 For example, for $n=20$ and $1+m=2$ the basis has dimension 231 whereas it has dimension 10'626 when $1+m=4$.
 In practice, we successfully implemented examples with $1+m=4$ and $n=50$ on a standard desktop computer, in which case the basis dimension is 316'251.

-\begin{remark} The CDS option payoff function can also be interpolated by means of Chebyshev polynomials.
-Details for this approach are given in Section~\ref{sec:chebint}.
-However, as discussed in Section~\ref{sec:CDISopt}, the price approximation will typically exhibit more pronounced oscillations. \end{remark}

-\subsection{CDIS Option Pricing}
+\subsection{CDIS option pricing}

 We discuss the approximation of the payoff function by means of Chebyshev polynomials for a CDIS option on a homogeneous portfolio.
-Let $N_t=\sum_{i=0}^N \Ind{\tau_i \le t}$ denote the number of firms which have defaulted by time $t$.
-Consider a CDIS option on an homogeneous portfolio such that $S_t^i=a^\top Y_t$ for all $i=1,\dots,N$.
+Let ${N_t=\sum_{i=0}^N \Ind{\tau_i \le t}}$ denotes the number of firms which have defaulted by time $t$.
+Consider a CDIS option on a homogeneous portfolio so that $S_t^i=a^\top Y_t$ for all $i=1,\dots,N$.
 From Proposition~\ref{prop:CDISOprice} it follows that the time-$t$ price of the CDIS option is given by